OBASE: Object-Based Address-Space Engineering to Improve Memory Tiering: Evaluation

 \myparagraph{Memtis} Memtis uses hardware sampling (PEBS) to identify hot pages, achieving the best baseline results: 1.8$\times$ at 1:4 and 1.55$\times$ at 1:16.
 With \SYSTEM{}, Memtis improves to 1.95$\times$ and 1.7$\times$, respectively.
 The gains are smaller (3--10\% vs.\ 12--29\% for TPP/AutoNUMA) because Memtis already captures much of the page-level signal---but even the most sophisticated page-level policy benefits from object-level reorganization.

-From Figure~\ref{fig:tiering-backend}, \SYSTEM{} at ratio \textbf{1:X} performs comparably to baseline at \textbf{1:(X/2)}: \SYSTEM{}+TPP at 1:16 (1.45$\times$) approaches TPP alone at 1:8 (1.55$\times$).
-This arises because \SYSTEM{} reduces the effective hot set by 2.5$\times$, allowing backends to achieve equivalent DRAM residency with half the capacity.
-For operators, this translates directly to cost savings: \SYSTEM{} enables the same performance with half the DRAM, or doubles effective memory capacity of existing tiered deployments.
+Because \SYSTEM{} reduces the effective hot set by 2.5$\times$, ratio \textbf{1:X} performs comparably to baseline at \textbf{1:(X/2)}.
+For example, \SYSTEM{} + TPP at 1:16 reaches 1.45$\times$, within $\sim$6\% of TPP alone at 1:8 (1.55$\times$).
+For operators, this means the same performance with half the DRAM, or double the effective capacity of existing tiered deployments.

 \textit{\textbf{Takeaway \#3:} \SYSTEM{} compacts the hot set so it fits in smaller DRAM budgets, making page-based tiering backends effective.}